01-edu/public/subjects/ai/backtesting-sp500/README.md

 ## SP500 data preprocessing

-The goal of this project is to perform a Backtest on the SP500 constituents.
-The SP500 is an index the 500 biggest capitalization in the US.
+The goal of this project is to perform a Backtest on the SP500 constituents, which represents the 500 largest companies by market capitalization in the United States.

 ## Data